markusressel/fan2go/README.md

 * spinning down the fans to 0
 * slowly ramping up the speed and monitoring RPM changes along the way

+**Note that this takes approx. 8 1/2 minutes**, since we have to wait for the fan speed to settle before taking measurements.
 Measurements taken during this process will then be used to determine the lowest PWM value at which the fan is still running, as well as the highest PWM value that still yields a change in RPM.

-All of this is saved to a local database.
+All of this is saved to a local database, so it is only needed once per fan configuration.

 ### Monitoring